 Get into the party spirit at St Lawrence Gap – a 1.3km stretch full of lively attractions and a whole host of fun.
 Walk along the street and you’ll be met with chilled reggae music blasting from The Cove’s speakers, the smell of Caribbean spices wafting from Sharkey’s, and soaring palm trees swaying in the light evening breeze.
 This street is best known for its fantastic shops during the day, and dynamic nightclubs and bars all throughout the night.
 With the beach only a few steps away from the Gap’s colourful grasp, this quirky lane will certainly be one you won’t forget.

 Of course whilst you’re enjoying the stunning beaches, fun activities and delicious food Barbados has to offer, you’ll need a fantastic place to stay.
 Don’t worry, you’re in luck – the south coast of Barbados is host to a myriad of all-inclusive, luxurious hotels there to cater for your every need.
-For an air of sophistication, check in to The SoCo Hotel, a stylish all-inclusive retreat nestled right on Hastings Beach.
-With Accra Beach and St Lawrence Gap only a short walk away, you’ll be graced with a tranquil ambience, yet be close-by to Barbados’ lively attractions.
+For an air of sophistication, check in to The Sands Barbados, a stylish all-inclusive retreat that's ideal for a classic South Beach stay.
+With St Lawrence Gap only a short walk away, you’ll be graced with a tranquil ambience, yet be close-by to Barbados’ lively attractions.
 The pool deck oozes glamour, and what could be better than lounging with a rum cocktail in your hand and the Caribbean Sea just in view?

-If you fancy a stylish family beach holiday, make your way to Turtle Beach by Elegant Hotels.
-This all-suite, all-inclusive hotel is just down the road from the bustling St Lawrence Gap on Dover Beach, with bright, tropical décor and a beautiful beachfront pool.
-The Flying Fish Kid’s Club is a hub of fun for younger guests, with awesome activities including beach cricket, movie nights, and themed parties – the kids won’t want to leave.
+If you fancy a stylish family beach holiday, make your way to Sea Breeze Beach House.
+This all-inclusive hotel boasts beautiful ocean views with close proximity to fabulous restaurants and bars, with bright, tropical décor and a lovely beachfront pool.
+The Kid’s Club is a hub of fun for younger guests, and there's also a fantastic family pool so everyone can have fun in the sun together.